vik-s/quartz/content/_now.md

 ## Self-hosting

 I host my own cloud storage with [[https://nextcloud.com|Nextcloud]] and my google photos alternative is [[https://photoprism.app|Photoprism]].
 I have a home server whose specs I'll list out at some point, but it's fairly simple and low powered.
 I host a whole host of other services too, but maybe more on that later.

+## Books

+[[https://www.amazon.com/Cant-Hurt-Me-David-Goggins-audiobook/dp/B07KKP62FW|Can't Hurt Me]] by David Goggins has had an immense impact on how I think about myself, and what I am capable of.
+Embracing the hard things in life has definitely had a positive impact on my life.

 *Last update: Dec 16, 2022*